If you need a recommendation, call a plumbing-supply or fixture store

 I'm a plumber

 I’m not a babysitter, a mover, or an auto mechanic.
 Don’t ask for advice on thing that aren't in my job description.
 However, we'll help you out this one time.
-Here's what your babysitter really thinks about you, how moving companies try to scam you, and things your car mechanic won't tell you.
+(Watch out for these things your car mechanic won't tell you.)